Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Introduction

-In general, by leveraging frequency information and imposing exceptional emphasis on $hf$, this paper introduces a Frequency-aware Unpaired Super-Resolution for OCTA images (FAUSRA).
+In general, by leveraging frequency information and imposing exceptional emphasis on $hf$, this paper introduces the Frequency-aware Unpaired Super-Resolution for OCTA images (\textbf{FUSR}) by extending our previous work published in Medical Image Computing and Computer Assisted Intervention (MICCAI)~\cite{zhang2022frequency}.
 To surmount $lf$-bias of neural networks, we propose a dual-path architecture in generators to separately refine $hf$ capillary details.
 To also facilitate discriminators being aware of frequencies, we propose \textbf{FAL} by exploiting wavelet space.
-To preserve accurate spectral distribution, we propose the \textbf{FFCL} to penalize spectral errors.
+To further preserve spectral distribution, we propose the \textbf{FFCL} to penalize spectral errors.
 Then, our approach exploits both frequency and spatial domains to effectively produce high-resolution images in the unpaired setting.

-This paper contributes in following perspectives: \begin{itemize} \item To resolve the unpaired OCTA super-resolution, we propose a GAN-based approach containing restoration and degradation models, and jointly optimize it using consistency losses in an end-to-end manner.
+This paper contributes the following perspectives: \begin{itemize} \item To resolve the unpaired OCTA super-resolution, we propose a GAN-based approach containing restoration and degradation models, and jointly optimize it using consistency losses in an end-to-end manner.

-\item To mitigate $lf$-bias and enhance fine-grained details, we exceptionally emphasize $hf$ components in a dual-path structure in generators.
-We also propose \textbf{FAL} for adversarial training, and the \textbf{FFCL} for spectral consistency.
+\item To mitigate $lf$-bias and to enhance fine-grained details, we exceptionally emphasize $hf$ components through a dual-path structure.
+We also propose the frequency-aware adversarial loss for restoration and degradation GANs, and the frequency-aware focal consistency loss to preserve the spectral consistency.

 \item To quantitatively evaluate the performance, we purposely collect fovea-central and parafoveal paired $HR$ and $LR$ images from CUHK-STDR study for different paired metrics, and verify the superiority of our method. \end{itemize}